mParticle/mparticle-python-sdk/README.md

 ## Python SDK

-This is the mParticle Python client SDK - use it to send your data to the [mParticle platform](https://www.mparticle.com/) and off to 80+ app services.
+This is the mParticle Python client SDK - use it to send your data to the [mParticle platform](https://www.mparticle.com/) and off to 200+ integrations.

 ### Requirements.